Donate to Us!

 “Dad wasn’t eating well and seemed to have little interest after our Mom passed.
 Someone suggested he go to the center.
 Now, he has lunch friends, takes a class or two, and might exercise on occasion.
 What a difference!
 He is interested again in life” - A grateful son

 Donation forms are available at the upstairs reception desk, and a valuation guide is available.
 We are a non-for-profit and your contributions are tax deductible to the extent allowed by law.
-(Check with your tax advisor).
+(Check with your tax adviser).

 Donate New Items/Gift Certificates